 - Lipstick.
-Don’t flatter yourself if you come up with an idea to change the color of your lips after the reception.
-It has to be the same lipstick during the whole event.
+Don’t bother with the idea of changing the color of your lips after the reception.
+It has to be the same lipstick throughout the whole event.

-- Matting serviettes.
-You need to shine, but your nose doesn’t need to have that oily look in the pics.
+- Blotting paper.
+You need to shine, but your nose doesn’t need to have that oily look in your pics.

 - Perfume or scented water.
-The bride must exhale fragrance!
+The bride needs to smell good!